anthonycroft/readme-generator/README.md

   ```
   npm i
   ```
   ## Usage
-  node version 16 and above
+  Node version 16 and above

   ## License

-  This project is licensed under the Creative Commons License Zero v1.0 Universal license.
+  This project is licensed under the Eclipse Public License 2.0 license.

   ## Contributing
-  make a pull request on the repo
+  Make a pull request on the repo.

   ## Tests